use-ink/cargo-contract/build-image/README.md

     paritytech/contracts-verified
 ```

-If you have multi-contract project:
+For multi-contract projects, like in the example below:
 ```
 my-app/
 ├─ ink-project-a/